 Indonesian tempeh is a white cake produced by fermentation of partially cooked soybean cotyledons with Rhizopus oligosporus.
-The fungus binds the soybean mass into a protein-rich cake that can be used as a meat substitute which is being increasingly widely sold into the vegetarian market.
+The fungus binds the soybean mass into a protein-rich cake that can be used as a meat substitute which is being increasingly widely sold in the vegetarian market.
 There are a variety of other fermented products of this sort.
-Ang-kak is a rice product popular in China and the Philippines which is fermented using Monascus species.
-Monascus purpureus produces the characteristic pigments and ethanol which are used for red rice wine and food colouring.
+Ang-kak is a rice product popular in China and the Philippines, which is fermented using Monascus species.
+Monascus purpureus produces the characteristic pigments and ethanol, which are used for red rice wine and food colouring (Fig. 10.8).
 The pigments are a mixture of red, yellow and purple polyketides and about ten times more pigment is obtained from solid state fermentation than from submerged liquid fermentation.

 Cheese could be considered the occidental equivalent of the fermented soya products which are popular in Asia.
 Cheese is a solid or semisolid protein food product manufactured from milk.
 Before the advent of modern methods of food processing, like refrigeration, pasteurisation and canning, cheese manufacture was the only method of preserving milk.
-Although basic cheese making is a bacterial fermentation, there are two important processes to which filamentous fungi contribute: these are the provision of enzymes for coagulation and mould-ripening.
+Although basic cheese making is a bacterial fermentation, there are two important processes to which filamentous fungi contribute; these are the provision of enzymes for coagulation and mouldripening.
 Cheese production relies on the action of enzymes which coagulate the proteins in milk, forming solid curds (from which the cheese is made) and liquid whey.
 Traditional cheese-making uses animal enzymes, specifically chymosin and pepsin, extracted from the stomach membranes of unweaned ruminants.
 Rapid expansion of the cheese-making industry caused attention to shift to alternative sources of such enzymes and moulds like Aspergillus spp. and Mucor miehei have supplied these to the extent that around 80% of cheesemaking now uses non-animal coagulants.
-Very recently, animal enzymes produced by geneticallymodified microbes have entered the market, but for the moment most industrial cheese production still depends on enzymes from filamentous fungi for the coagulation step.
+Very recently, animal enzymes produced by genetically-modified microbes have entered the market, but for the moment most industrial cheese production still depends on enzymes from filamentous fungi for the coagulation step.
 Mould ripening is another matter, being a traditional method of flavouring cheeses which has been in use for at least two thousand years.
-Blue cheeses, like Roquefort, Gorgonzola, Stilton, Danish Blue, Blue Cheshire, use Penicillium roquefortii which is inoculated into the cheese prior to storage at controlled temperature and humidity.
-The fungus grows throughout the cheese, producing methyl ketones, particularly 2-heptanone, as the major flavour and odour compounds.
-Camembert and Brie are ripened by Penicillium camembertii, which changes the texture of the cheese rather than its flavour.
-This fungus grows on the surface of the cheese producing extracellular proteases which digest the cheese to a softer consistency from the outside towards the centre.
+Blue cheeses, like Roquefort, Gorgonzola, Stilton, Danish Blue and Blue Cheshire, use Penicillium roquefortii which is inoculated into the cheese prior to 232